Bundle¶

 End-to-End Definition¶

-The manifest file of the Bundle can be used to define the logical quantum for a data product - it encompasses the ‘code’ part of a ‘Data Product’.
-It collectively provides a comprehensive definition of a data product or application.
+The manifest file of the Bundle can be used to define the logical quantum for a Data Product - it encompasses the ‘code’ part of a ‘Data Product’.
+It collectively provides a comprehensive definition of a Data Product or application.
 This representation simplifies the application of software engineering best practices, including source control, code review, testing, and continuous integration/continuous deployment (CI/CD) processes.

 Streamlined Deployment¶